eduardorezaghi/indicators-api/README.md

 - `database`: 5432
 - `redis`: 6379
 - `nginx`: 80 (redirects to port 7012)

+Note that the previous step [Migrations](#migrations) is needed to run the API correctly.

 # Testing the API
 You can test the API using the following methods.